loresoft/Injectio/README.md

 #### Add to container

 The source generator creates an extension method with all the discovered services registered.
 Call the generated extension method to add the services to the container.
-The method will be called `Add[AssemblyName]`.
+The extension method will be called `Add[AssemblyName]`.
 The assembly name will have the dots removed.

 ```c#
 var services = new ServiceCollection();